1sarthak7/Hasselblad-x2d/README.md

 ### Specifications

-Clean grid layout with staggered reveal animations.
+Clean grid layout with  reveal animations.
 Each card enters the viewport with a slight delay after the previous one.

 Six key specs: resolution, sensor width, stabilization, weight, touchscreen, and native ISO.